nie-ine/inseri/Tutorials/App descriptions for Researchers/Apps to add, edit and manage data/Comment app/README.md

 To add another comment, navigate to the page of the resource to which your new comment should belong, type your comment as before and click on "Add comment".

-You can thus annotate he whole book, for example, type in all useful citations from a book found on Archive.org, or make bookmarks in a long manuscript resource.
+You can thus annotate the whole book, for example, type in all useful citations from a book found on Archive.org, or make bookmarks in a long manuscript resource.

-If you need to change the comment, click on the logo to the left of your comment, which is empty by defolt, but where you can have a profile picture.
+If you need to change the comment, click on the logo to the left of your comment, which is empty by default, but where you can have a profile picture.

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-10/Tutorials/App%20descriptions%20for%20Researchers/Apps%20to%20add%2C%20edit%20and%20manage%20data/Comment%20app/CA3.png" alt="ChangeComment" width="500"></p>